sgar06/RNAseq-Analisis/README.md

 > `--summary-file`
 > `-1` y `-2`: lecturas a alinear
 > `-k`: define el número máximo de alineamientos por lectura
-> `--rna-strandedness` {STRING} option in HISAT2  sets how reads are expected to align against genes.
+> ` --rna-strandness` {STRING} option in HISAT2  sets how reads are expected to align against genes.
 With this option being used, every read alignment will have an XS attribute tag: '+' means a read belongs to a transcript on '+' strand of genome. '-' means a read belongs to a transcript on '-' strand of genome.
 Most stranded protocols in use these days follow the dUTP-method, where read #2 in a pair has the same orientation as the transcript from which it arose (2++ or 2--).
 So either `R` or `RF` would typically be appropriate
 Use 'RF' if the first read in the pair corresponds to a transcript on the reverse strand, and the second read corresponds to the forward strand.
 When you use the `--rna-strandness` option with either 'FR' or 'RF' for paired-end reads, HISAT2 will assign an XS attribute tag to each read alignment, indicating whether the read belongs to a transcript on the '+' (plus) or '-' (minus) strand of the genome.